 - Initial crisis counseling for problems such as personal, family, interpersonal relationships, sexual dysfunction, child/elder abuse, eating disorders, domestic conflict parent/child problems, etc.

 Hours of Operation and Contact Info:

-Our hotline is staffed 24/7/365 by mental health screeners.
-They provide verbal de-escalation, assess for dangerousness, conduct onsite evaluations and are deployed as the need arises.
+Our hotline is staffed 24/7/365 by mental health professionals.
+They provide verbal de-escalation, assess for dangerousness, and conduct onsite evaluations.